moof-moof/ribcut/README.md

 1. Unzip it anywhere you want.

 1. On first run you will need to define the NC and DAT directories from the Edit menu.

- i.
   The DAT Directory variable must point at the 'koord' directory where all the .dat files are.

- ii.
   The NC Directory can be anywhere convenient.
 All Gcode will be saved there.

 1. Close and re-open the program and you should see the airfoil lists populate.